Best Blue Light Glasses for Kids: Top 5 Tested & Reviewed

 Cons

 Yes, these are technically sunglasses, but for toddlers constantly switching between outdoor play and screens, the 100% plastic shatter-resistant build is vital.
 At $29.99, they double up on impact protection for kids who destroy everything.
-Constructed from 100% flexible rubberized plastic, these glasses utilize highly durable, impact and shatter-resistant lenses.
-They use a soft, lightweight material designed specifically to prevent pinching on delicate baby and toddler skin.
+Constructed from 100% flexible rubberized plastic, these glasses feature highly durable, impact and shatter-resistant lenses.
+They use a soft, lightweight material that prevents pinching on delicate baby and toddler skin.

 During our durability stress tests, we physically twisted the arms of these frames into a pretzel and they did not snap or permanently deform.
 The downside is the heavy tint.
 Because they double as sunglasses, indoor screen viewing is often uncomfortably dark, reducing overall screen visibility by nearly 30%.
 We recommend these strictly for brightly lit rooms or outdoor tablet use.
 The 400nm UV protection is flawless, but the small footprint means they easily slip between car seat cushions.